Rajesh295-dev/Online-Offline-BudgetTrackers/README.md

 - [Compression](https://www.npmjs.com/package/compression) It increases the performance of application by reducing the documents size up to 70%.
 - [express.js](https://www.npmjs.com/package/express) It allows to define routes of application based on HTTP methods and URLs.
 - [Node.js](https://nodejs.org/en/docs/) It address bulk requests that are handled through callback functions to ensure quality and quantity.
-- [MongoDB](https://www.mongodb.com)It stores data with dynamic schema which provides high performance, high availability, and automatic scaling.
+- [MongoDB](https://www.mongodb.com) It stores data with dynamic schema which provides high performance, high availability, and automatic scaling.